-There are a number of different techniques that can be used when trying to labor without the use of any medical interventions.
+There are a number of different techniques that can be used when trying to have your baby without the use of any medical interventions.
 The following techniques have been successfully used for many years in aiding natural birth.
 If you are a candidate for natural childbirth, take time to study the different techniques to determine which might work best for you and your partner.
 It may also be useful to talk to a doctor or midwife about your different options.

 The Alexander Technique